Words That Sound The Same Spelled Differently

 Q: How can I improve my ability to use homophones correctly?

 A: To improve your homophone usage, focus on understanding the definitions and grammatical roles of each word.
-Pay close attention to context when writing, use mnemonics to remember the correct spellings, practice regularly, and utilize technology tools and resources to identify and correct errors.
+Pay close attention to context when writing, use mnemonics to remember the correct spellings, practice regularly, and apply technology tools and resources to identify and correct errors.

 Q: What are some of the most commonly misused homophones?